ndemou/Out-PingStats/README.md

 <details>
   <summary>More info</summary>

-  Out-PingStats pings
-  more than a dozen different hosts in parallel and implements a smart algorithm to combine the different response times in one meaningful value.
+  Out-PingStats pings about a dozen different hosts in parallel and implements a smart algorithm to combine the different response times in one meaningful value.
   If you see packet loss or the RTT jumping up then you know it's because of a real problem in your uplink and not because google.com or whatever is throttling your pings.

   This is not a minor issue:
   I have, in many cases, seen packet loss of 3% to 5% and some times even more.
   My assumption is that in a LAN with many devices there's greater chance that enough of them will happen to "hammer" the host you ping.